kapilbamotriya123/Social-media-app/README.md

 is is done by a hook useDrazone by upload thing itself

 then added the cron job to delete the orphaned files in clear-uplaods file

+**added the post details page which is its own route very easy to implement**

+**Likes functionality**
+ad model to prisma just like the follower the create a route with get post and delete which are self explainatory then create a like button comp which takes the initial data and post, it  mutate the data to route acc to initial data and also display the like button ofc